MuhtasimTanmoy/notebook/Mobile/Android/NDK.md

 # NDK

-- Generates .so library file
+- Generates `.so` library file
-    - App split to be used
+    - App Split to be used
     - Code Obsfucation
     - Fast
     - Api Base, or Key hide